Mvk122/UOM-CompSci-Notes/systemArchitecture/week1/2_Interconnection.md

 ## Computing Architectures
 * `Von Neumann`: Code and data are stored in the same memory and use the same bus.
 Most mainstream processors use this architecture in the software view, though that can be an abstraction over the actual architecture.
-	* The abstraction is done by having a 'soft partition' in memory separating the code and data so the processor has a harvard interface and the code has a von neumann interface.
+	* The abstraction is done by having a 'soft partition' in memory separating the code and data so the processor has a Harvard interface and the code has a von Neumann interface.
 	* This allows for multiple busses and caches to be used for each type of data.
 This leads to higher performance as instruction and memory fetches can occur at the same time.
 * `Harvard`: Separate address spaces and busses for code and data.
 	* Allows for more engineering flexibility as data and instruction words can be different sizes.